Command master chief petty officer: Japan Maritime Self-Defense Force

+United States

 United States Navy

 A command master chief petty officer is the most senior enlisted sailor in a United States Navy unit.
 They advise their respective commander or Commanding Officer, and provide input in the formulation, implementation, and execution of policies concerning morale, welfare, job satisfaction, discipline, utilization, family support, and training of enlisted sailors, as well as providing input and advice in matters affecting mission and operations as required.
-In smaller units, this position may be filled by a command senior chief petty officer, a command chief petty officer, or a master chief petty officer who is not yet a command master chief.
+In smaller units, this position may be filled by a command senior chief petty officer (CMDCS), a command chief petty officer (CMDC), or a master chief petty officer who is not yet a command master chief.
 The rates force master chief petty officer (FORCM) and fleet master chief petty officer (FLTCM) are used for larger units such as U.S. Fleet Forces Command, Navy Expeditionary Combat Command, U.S. Pacific Fleet, and Submarine Force U.S. Atlantic Fleet.
 There are only four FLTCMs and 16 FORCMs in the U.S. Navy.

 Background

 First referenced in OPNAVINST 1306.2C dated 16 October 1995 (now 1306.2J), the Navy states that its command master chief program is ostensibly intended to stimulate free-flowing communications, and ensure the highest standards of professionalism are upheld at all levels within the chain of command.
 Command master chiefs strengthen the chain of command by keeping the commanding officer aware of existing or potential situations as well as procedures and practices which affect the mission, readiness, welfare and morale of the sailors in the command.
 CMDCMs are the senior enlisted leaders who report directly to the officer commanding the unit for which they are the CMDCM.
 They formulate and implement policies concerning morale, welfare, job satisfaction, discipline, utilization and training of navy personnel.
 By reporting directly to their commanding officer, the CMDCMs keep their chain of command aware and informed of sensitive and current issues.

 The Bureau of Personnel assigns a CMDCM to commands with 250 or more enlisted manpower.
 All carrier-based air wing squadrons, deployable helicopter anti-submarine warfare light, helicopter combat support, and maritime patrol squadrons will have a CMDCM requirement regardless of size due to the complexity of their operations.
 Those commands that do not have enlisted manpower of 250 assign a CMDCM from within command resources on a collateral duty basis.
-In the absence of a master chief petty officer, a senior chief petty officer or chief petty officer may be assigned, such as with the Oliver Hazard Perry-class frigates, which had the former during their lifespan with the U.S. Navy.
+In the absence of a master chief petty officer, a senior chief petty officer or chief petty officer may be assigned, such as with the Oliver Hazard Perry-class frigates, which sometimes had the former during their lifespan with the U.S. Navy.

-In 2015, the U.S. Navy formally established the rating of command senior chief petty officer (CMDCS), before it was a billet.
+In 2015, the U.S. Navy formally established the rating of command senior chief petty officer (CMDCS), whereas previously it had been a billet.